Converg3nce/matic-docs/docs/validate/counter-stake-stage-1/delegate.md

 Clicking on the Dashboard you will be able to see your details such as `Balance`, `Total Stake`, & `Rewards`

 You will also see a section of your Delegations.
-In this section you would be able to view all your delegations.
+In this section, you will be able to view a list of all your delegations across validators.

 <img src={useBaseUrl("img/staking/delegator-profile.png")} />